Oh man, the stick to the issues crowd is very mad at me.

 Anyway, here's the phone number, our big remaining busy broadcast hour, 800-282-2882.

-Ladies and gentlemen, last week we did a morning update about a very rare tree growing in California.
+Ladies and gentlemen, last week, we did a morning update about a very rare tree growing in California.

-It's called the Albino Camaro Coast Redwood.
+It's called the Albino Camero Coast Redwood.

-They're believed to be fewer than 10 of them growing on the entire planet.
+There are believed to be fewer than 10 of them growing on the entire planet.

 And this particular albino redwood may be the largest of these rare trees, which would make it totally unique.

-It's 52 feet tall, has green leaves, and white albino sections, which is why the albino redwood.
+It's 52 feet tall, has green leaves and white albino sections, which is why the albino redwood.

 Some would call it a biracial tree.